LAST WEEK IN A NUTSHELL

 - We are neutral Emerging markets equities.
-The US Fed’s willingness to cut rates is a tailwind for the region but the trade war is a major hurdle.
-We still have a growth expectation above 6% for China this year.
+The US Fed’s dovish stance is a tailwind for the region but the trade war is a major hurdle.
+Financial markets remain relatively resilient, but the hard data has room for improvement.

-- We are underweight Europe ex-EMU equities.
-The region has a lower expected earnings growth and thus lower expected returns than the continent, justifying our negative stance.
+- We stay underweight Europe ex-EMU equities.
+The region has a lower expected earnings growth rate and thus lower expected returns than the continent, justifying our negative stance.

-- We are underweight bonds and keep a short duration
+- We are underweight bonds, keep a short duration and diversify.

-- We expect rates and bond yields, especially German 10Y yields, to rise gradually from depressed levels.
+- We expect rates and bond yields, especially German 10Y yields, to stay low - or negative.

-- We diversify out of low-yielding government bonds, and our preference goes to US High yield, as a dovish Fed, low inflation and receding recession fears point towards the carry trade.
+- We diversify out of low-yielding government bonds, and our preference goes to Emerging debt in hard currency and EUR-issued corporate bonds.